dzmitry-lahoda/lahoda-xyz/resume/it.md

 - Maintained and enhanced the codebase of a **LMAX based central limit order book**
 - Designed and implemented **perpetuals funding index**, **reduce orders**, **liquidator mechanics**(with a **sans-io based bot**).
 - Reduced bugs and maintenance overhead by introducing several **typestate patterns**
-- executed efficient proptesting strategy (wide coverage with inverses and invariants, and yet fast and low code), found several issues before and after audits
+- Executed efficient proptesting strategy (wide coverage with inverses and invariants, and yet fast and low code), found several issues before and after audits
 - Developed a Borsh schema-based storage diff utility and TS API client generator.
 - Designed and implemented **manual offline** and **automatic live upgrades** for an **optimistic ZK fraud-proof rollup**.
-- Drafted **settlement contracts** for the Solana blockchain.
-- Drafted unified messaging for L1/L2/L3, developing L2 executor to handle that.
+- Drafted unified messaging for L1/L2, drafted L2 executor to handle that.

 ### 2022.07-2024.03, Composable Foundation